Presidential and Parliamentary Systems of Government

 Presidential System of Government

-• The executive (President) has the power to veto acts passed by the legislature.
+• The executive (President) possesses the authority to veto legislation enacted by the legislature.

-• The President’s tenure is fixed and cannot be affected by a vote of no-confidence in the legislature.
+• The President’s term is established and resistant to termination by a vote of no confidence in the legislature.

-• The President is elected either through a direct vote by the people or by an electoral college.
+• The President is elected either by a direct popular vote or by an electoral college.

 Merits of the Presidential System